-An micturating cystourethrogram is a procedure allowing the urethra to be X-rayed using X-ray dye passing from the bladder through the urethra.
+A micturating cystourethrogram is a procedure allowing the urethra to be x-rayed using contrast dye passing from the bladder through the urethra.

-The bladder is first filled with X-ray dye by inserting a urinary catheter into the bladder through the urethra.
+The bladder is first filled with x-ray contrast dye by inserting a urinary catheter into the bladder through the urethra.

 This procedure is available at the following Dr Jones & Partners locations:

-You will be asked to lie on your back on an X-ray table.
-The Radiologist will begin by gently cleaning the genital area with a specific antiseptic wash.
-A sterile drape is used to cover your groin and surrounding area.
+You will lie on your back on an X-ray table.
+The radiologist will carefully clean the genital area with a specific antiseptic wash.
+A sterile drape (a piece of cloth) is used to cover your groin and surrounding area.

 A small amount of anaesthetic gel is applied to the urethral opening to minimise discomfort.
 A urinary catheter is then inserted in the tip of the urethra until it reaches the bladder.
 A small balloon is inflated to hold it in place.
-The bladder is filled with X-ray dye to a point until you feel full.
-Once there is sufficient dye in the bladder the urethral catheter is removed.
+The bladder is filled with x-ray dye until you feel full.
+Once there is sufficient dye in the bladder, the urethral catheter is removed.
 The table will be raised by the radiographer until you are in a standing position.
-You will be passed a urinary bottle that will allow you to urinate (void) while X-rays are taken.
-The radiologist will get the X-ray machine ready before instructing you to urinate into the bottle.
-Live X-rays are taken as the dye passes out the bladder through the urethra.
+You will be handed a urine bottle that will allow you to urinate (void) while x-rays are taken.
+X-rays are taken as the dye passes out the bladder through the urethra.
 It is common to have some difficulty voiding on command.
-Our experienced staff will support you patiently as needed.
+Our experienced and patient staff will support you as needed.

 Urethrograms are safe procedures.
-While there is a small risk of urinary tract infection.
-This risk is minimised by performing the procedure under sterile conditions and following strict infection control practices.
+While there is a small risk of urinary tract infection, this is minimised by doing the procedure under sterile conditions and following strict infection control practices.

 Before your Scan

-No specific preparation is required.
-You are free to eat and drink before and after the procedure.
-If you are on any special medication or have diabetes and are on insulin, take your usual medication and diet.
+You can eat and drink before and after the procedure.
+If you are on any regular medication or have diabetes and are on insulin, take your usual medication and diet.